RockiRider/LRU-Cache-Simulator/README.md

 - 64 = B
 - 4 = k

+#### Definitions

-* **W** is the number of bits in one word.
+- **W** is the number of bits in one word.
 This number will be a multiple of 8
-* **C** is the number of data bytes in the cache.
+- **C** is the number of data bytes in the cache.
 This number will be a power of 2.
 (In C, we do not count the space needed to store tags, just the space needed to store data.)
 - **B** is the number of bytes in one cache block.
 This number will be a divisor of C.
 - **k** is the number of lines in a block.
 This number will be a divisor of B.